IkarosKurtz/DDLC-Worlds-Apart/README.md

 ### MOD Setup

-1. In the root of the prject, locate the `Worlds Apart` folder and unzip WorldsApart.rar.
+1. Download the rar from releases tab [here]().
+2. Extract the rar.
+You should get a folder called `DDLC Worlds Apart`.
-2. Get a fresh copy of DDLC from [here](https://ddlc.moe/).
+3. Get a fresh copy of DDLC from [here](https://ddlc.moe/).
-3. Copy/move all the contents of the `DDLC Worlds Apart` folder into the root of your DDLC folder.
+4. Copy/move all the contents of the `DDLC Worlds Apart` folder into the root of your DDLC folder.
 When prompted to replace files select `Yes`, basically you are replacing the original files with the modded files.
-4. Run Worlds Apart and the AI.
+5. Run `DokiDokiWorldsAparts.exe`, also run the AI (follow the AI Setup).
-5. Last but not least, enjoy!
+6. Last but not least, enjoy!

 ## Credits
 A heartfelt appreciation to Google, Stanford University, and OpenAI for their invaluable research and tools.
 This project stands on the shoulders of their pioneering work.